whitneyburton/portfolios/students/1705-back/desislava-todorova/20170608-Des-Todorova-m1.md

 Projects

 My experience working with Eddie and then with Ellen was fantastic.
 It was challenging at times to navigate my own stress and tight schedule in the context of a project partner, but I think it certainly paid off.
 I've realized that knowing someone else's success is directly dependent on me is a great motivator.
 I've learned that we all change our minds about different things and revisiting expectations is critical.
-Naming variables is hard and trusting someone else's judging is even harder.
+Naming variables is hard and trusting someone else's judgement is even harder.

   1. Night Writer
   GitHub URL